jarias/stormpath-sdk-go/README.md

 //then it would look for os.Getenv("HOME") + "/.config/stormpath/apiKey.properties" for the credentials credentials := stormpath.NewDefaultCredentials()

-//Whithout cache
+//Init Whithout cache
-stormpath.Client = stormpath.NewStormpathClient(credentials, nil)
+stormpath.Init(credentials, nil)

 //Get the current tenant
 tenant := stormpath.CurrentTenant()